 - Banging on your cylinders

 - Touching your buddy or dive professional

 - Revving of an engine by the skipper to recall divers

 - Surface floats or markers

-To communicate with your buddy underwater, you first need to gain his or her attention by possibly waving a hand or light, touching your buddy, or banging on your cylinder.
+To communicate with your buddy or dive professional underwater, you first need to gain his or her attention by possibly waving a hand or light, touching your buddy or dive professional, or banging on your cylinder.
 Hand signals are generally the best way to communicate quickly underwater, and you will start using this method in the confined water section of this course.
 On the surface, if you are a long way from the boat or shore, use a whistle or the dedicated hand signals to communicate with those farther away such as the skipper or surface support.
 You can also activate or inflate your surface marker buoy or signal tube.